Department of Services for Children, Youth and their Families Logo

 Behavior Management

-The Division of Youth Rehabilitative Services has implemented a uniform behavior management system, Cognitive Behavior Training (CBT), in all Secure Care facilities: New Castle County Detention Center, Stevenson House Detention Center, Ferris School for Boys, Grace Cottage, Snowden Cottage, and Mowlds Cottage.
+The Division of Youth Rehabilitative Services has implemented a uniform behavior management system, Cognitive Behavior Training (CBT), in all Secure Care facilities: New Castle County Detention Center, Stevenson House Detention Center, Ferris School for Boys, Grace Cottage, and Snowden Cottage.

 Phone Privileges

-Once a youth is admitted, they are given the opportunity to make two phone calls; after those calls, all phone calls are collect.
-Each resident will be given a PIN number and only allowed to make outgoing calls to the phone numbers on their phone sheet.
-Residents may receive phone calls from court workers, social workers, attorneys, DFS workers, and Aftercare/Probation workers at any time.
+Once a youth is admitted, they are given the opportunity to make a phone call to a parent/guardian.
+Each resident will be given a PIN number and only allowed to make outgoing calls to the phone numbers on their approved phone sheet.
+The allowable minutes for residents on the phone is determined by their behavior level.
+Residents may receive phone calls from court workers, social workers, attorneys, DFS workers, and Aftercare/Probation workers at any reasonable time.
 Resident may telephone their attorney at any reasonable time if the attorney agrees to accept the call or the charges.
-Residents may call parents, legal guardians, foster parents, grandparents, aunts, uncles, and siblings as indicated on their phone sheet.

 Mail

 Youth may send and receive unlimited amounts of mail.
 Youth are not allowed to write other residents within Stevenson House, an inmate in another facility or to any DYRS contracted placements unless approved by the Superintendent.
-All mail received will be opened and inspected for contraband, money, and other items not permitted in front of the residents.
+All mail received will be scanned through our secure mailing system prior to being approved for the resident.
 Mail may be read, censored, or rejected when there is a suspicion that the contents are contrary to facility interests, order, and security.
 Any mail received following the youth’s release will be forwarded if their address is known or it will be returned to the sender.

 Mail